TomOndiba/closer-contacts-by-zipcode/README.md

 ## Running the project

-Once the project has been cloned into a local folder, it can be easily run be executing PHP built-in server php -S localhost:8080
+Once the project has been cloned into a local folder, it can be easily run by executing PHP built-in server php -S localhost:8080

 For the seak of simplicity the project has been configured to use a SQlite as database